“Vacation Clubs”. When people hear those words they don’t really know what it means, what they are getting, and whether it’s a scam.

 High Pressure Sales Tactics.
 If a product or service is truly good, the company selling it rarely has to resort to high pressure sales tactics.
 After we said we were not interested in getting a membership and would like to leave, we were stuck there for another two hours as they rotated through another four people with rising seniority to try and get us to sign.
 We couldn’t just walk out the door as we needed them to get us a taxi to get from the sales center back to our resort.

 Risk. $70,000 is a lot of money.
 We urge you to think about what you would do if something goes wrong.
-If these vacation clubs were based out of the US, you have lots of legal options you can take to get your money back.
-However, if you sign their contract in Mexico (and their parent company might be based out of another country such as the Dominican Republic) then there is not an easy way for you to take action to cancel your membership should you want to opt out.
+If these vacation clubs were based out of the US, then you have lots of legal options you can take to get your money back.
+However, if you sign their contract in Mexico then there is not an easy way for you to take action to cancel your membership should you want to opt out.

 We found that a large number of unhappy customers have been posting online about their difficulties with cancelling the membership.
 When we asked the sales center manager about this, they said we can simply stop paying anytime – which in our opinion is a complete lie.
 You’re signing a binding contract, and there can be repercussions if you break that contract – even if it’s in another country.